andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics.
 - [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - A curated list of awesome awesomeness.
 - [lists](https://github.com/jnv/lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere.
-- [Awesome-Deep-Learning-Papers-for-Search-Recommendation-Advertising](https://github.com/guyulongcs/Awesome-Deep-Learning-Papers-for-Search-Recommendation-Advertising) - Awesome Deep Learning papers for industrial Search, Recommendation and Advertising.
-They focus on Embedding, Matching, Ranking (CTR and CVR prediction), Post Ranking, Multi-task Learning, Graph Neural Networks, Transfer Learning, Reinforcement Learning, Self-supervised Learning and so on.
+- [Awesome-Deep-Learning-Papers-for-Search-Recommendation-Advertising](https://github.com/guyulongcs/Awesome-Deep-Learning-Papers-for-Search-Recommendation-Advertising) - Awesome Deep Learning papers for industrial Search, Recommendation and Advertisement.
+They focus on Embedding, Matching, Ranking (CTR/CVR prediction), Post Ranking, Large Model (Generative Recommendation, LLM), Transfer learning, Reinforcement Learning and so on.
 - [awesome-product-manager](https://github.com/yuhenobi/awesome-product-manager) - A curated list of awesome resources for product managers to learn and grow.
 - [awesome-jsonschema](https://github.com/sourcemeta/awesome-jsonschema) - A curated list of awesome JSON Schema resources, tutorials, tools, and more.
 - [awesome-cn](https://github.com/gamedilong/awesome-cn) - Awesome项目中文翻译，提升查阅效率.